 As soon as I got back to Auckland, I joined a crew site and put my name out there as much

 as possible.
-I did one rum race, one Wednesday night series and then my 3rd
+I did one Friday Rum Race, one Wednesday night series and then my 3rd

-race was the 2011 Coastal Classic 120nm race.
+race was the 2011 Coastal Classic 120 NM race from Auckland to Russell, Bay of Islands.
 By now, I was hooked and I

 was racing almost every day.
 If not racing then I was out cruising.
 I had the